Essential Elements of Poetry

 Essential Elements of Flash Fiction

 Even though flash fiction is very short, it should still tell a story, have interesting characters, and thoroughly engage readers.
 The essential elements of flash fiction may vary somewhat depending on who you ask, but just about everyone agrees on the following list.
-The general consensus is that flash fiction needs to have impact—a lot of it.
+The general consensus is that flash fiction needs to have an impact—a lot of it.
 The elements below will help you achieve just that.

 Elements of flash fiction include: